Süleyman Aktaş

 Süleyman Aktaş is a Turkish serial killer who murdered five people.
 He has been nicknamed "The Nailing Killer" due to his signature of nailing his victims' heads post-mortem.

 Background and first murder

 Süleyman Aktaş was born in Çambaşı.
 He was employed as a worker at the Turkish Electricity Company in Denizli, Turkey.
-He was severely injured by high voltage during works at a 31.5 kV electric power distribution line.
+He was severely injured by high voltage during work at a 31.5 kV electric power distribution line.